goggin13/Facebook-Coffee-Demo/readme.markdown

 Facebook docs are available [here](http://developers.facebook.com/docs/reference/javascript/).

-Checkout [coffee/index.coffee](coffee/index.coffee) for the code samples, otherwise to view the demo following the instructions in the next section.
+Checkout [coffee/index.coffee](coffee/index.coffee) for the code samples, otherwise to set up the demo follow the instructions in the next section.

 #### Setup